Slow Queries dashboard

 >= n.
 Or

-- Click on a row to open a sidebar with a full view of the query statement, along with all the column data.
+Select a row to open a sidebar with a full view of the query statement, along with all the column data, as per the following illustration:

-You can also find additional prefiltered navigation links from different pages to the Slow Queries page.
+You can find additional prefiltered navigation links from different pages to the Slow Queries page.
+For example, from the Overview page to the Queries page, when you click the link to Top SQL Statements, as per the folloiwng illustration:

-- Example: The Nodes page each node's Actions contains a link to the Slow Queries page.
+Or, for example, the Nodes page's each node Actions contains a link to the Slow Queries page.